MohamedKhedr700/core-auth/README.md

 }
 ```

+The `LoginProvider` class must implement `LoginProviderInterface` interface.

-The `LoginProvider` class must extend the package `LoginProvider` class.
+The `LoginProvider` class must extend `LoginProvider` class.

 The `PROVIDER` constant is responsible for defining the login provider name.

-The login provider is the main class that handles the login process, and it defines his own login rules.
+The login provider is the main class that handles the login process, and it defines his own login rules or steps.

 ``` php
 <?php